Cookies on this website

 We anonymise and aggregate the data that we collect.
 If you give us permission to collect more information, we do this in line with your consent.
 There are a small number of situations where we collect the information in our legitimate interests.

 We automatically set cookies that are strictly necessary.
 We do not need your consent to use them.
 You cannot change these or opt-out.
-We also automatically set analytical cookies.
-We do not need your consent for these but you can opt-out.

 Your consent will last for 6 months from the date that you last provide it to us.
 After 6 months, we will automatically ask you to give us a new consent, the next time you use our website on the same device.